AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/New_InstanceHierarchy.md

 CAEXFileTypeExtensions.New_InstanceHierarchy Method
 ===================================================
-AutomationML 2.1 APIAdding a new InstanceHierarchy with the given name to this CAEX file.
+Adding a new InstanceHierarchy with the given name to this CAEX file.
 The Instance Hierarchy is always added as the last Instance Hierarchy.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)